 The problem can be even worse for black women.
 The Institute for Women’s Policy Research found that nearly half of all black women in college have dependent children.
 Of those that do, juggling education costs, work demands, and children can quickly exhaust their budgets, leading them to depend more heavily on student loans to pay for school.

 Graduating with high levels of debt can be difficult to manage.
-Luckily, there are many scholarships for black women that can reduce your education costs and limit your debt.
+Luckily, there are many grants and scholarships for black women that can reduce your education costs and limit your debt.

 Going to college is more expensive than ever.
 The cost for a single year at a private college is a staggering $33,480, on average.
 If you don’t have that money saved in your bank account, you’ll have to find another way to cover the cost of tuition and room and board.